Jeffrey D. Jones has been with Kim & Chang since 1980. He started practicing law in 1978 with Baker & McKenzie in their Chicago and Tokyo offices.

 Born in Seoul, South Korea, Chae graduated from Ewha Women’s University with Bachelor’s and Master’s degrees in French Education.
 She also received her MBA from Aalto University in Helsinki, Finland.

-David Song joined Nike Sports Korea in 1994 and has been driving Nike’s innovation for over 18 years in Korea, Asia Pacific HQ and Greater China HQ leading critical cross functional organizations in product, sales, strategic planning, and supply chain.
+Mr. Song was with Nike Sports Korea since 1994 and has been driving Nike’s innovation for over 18 years in Korea, Asia Pacific HQ and Greater China HQ leading critical cross functional organizations in product, sales, strategic planning, and supply chain.
 After completing his MBA he joined McKinsey & Company as management consultant for several years before making a come-back to the Nike leadership in 2003.

 Prior to becoming Vice President & General Manager of Nike Korea, David held the position of Vice President & General Manager of the North Territory of Greater China for three years where he left a legacy of taking the business to reach 1 billon USD in revenue.